 My baby girl started life as a content baby.
-She breast fed well, she slept well at night, she napped regularly and we could take her out anywhere with us.
+She breastfed well, she slept well at night, she napped regularly and we could take her out anywhere with us.
 At six weeks old this changed and our happy baby girl became fussy and irritable all the time.
 This started our long journey with reflux.

 What is Reflux?

 Reflux is when milk and acid rise back up from the stomach to the mouth.
 This happens because the valve at the base of a baby’s food pipe isn’t very strong.
 It is like a trap door that opens and lets small amounts of the stomach contents back up.
-It is normal for babies to bring up a small amounts of milk and mild reflux is harmless and will resolve itself.
+It is normal for babies to bring up a small amount of milk and mild reflux is harmless and will resolve itself.
 But severe reflux is different because the amount of milk and acid that come back up can be much larger and can affect your baby.

 What are the Symptoms of Reflux?

-Along with being really fussy my baby was always hungry.
+Along with being really fussy, my baby was always hungry.
 But she kept pulling away from the breast and crying out, then latching straight back on.
 She didn’t sleep well and kept waking to feed every hour, she would also cough a lot when we lay her flat.
 But the biggest and hardest change was the vomiting.
 She would vomit over and over again.
 She has vomited on shop floors, on other people’s pushchairs, in the street, on the school run, over friends, on colleagues, on our bed and carpets… this list could become very long!
 And the amount is not small, it is a large, very noticeable pool that soaks whatever it lands on.

 A list of reflux symptoms you may see: